Presidency of Benjamin Harrison: Midterm elections of 1890

-Election of 1892
+Presidential election of 1892

 By 1892, the treasury surplus had evaporated and the nation's economic health was worsening – precursors to the eventual Panic of 1893.
 Although Harrison had cooperated with Congressional Republicans on legislation, several party leaders withdrew their support due to discontent over Harrison's appointments.
 Matthew Quay, Thomas Platt, and Thomas Reed quietly organized the Grievance Committee, the ambition of which was to initiate a dump-Harrison offensive.
 Many of Harrison's detractors persisted in pushing for an incapacitated Blaine, though he announced that he was not a candidate in February 1892.
 Some party leaders still hoped to draft Blaine into running, and speculation increased when he resigned at the 11th hour as Secretary of State in June.
 At the convention in Minneapolis, Harrison prevailed on the first ballot, but encountered significant opposition, with Blaine and William McKinley both receiving votes on the lone ballot.
 At the convention, Vice President Morton was dropped from the ticket, and was replaced by Ambassador Whitelaw Reid.

 The Democrats renominated former President Cleveland, making the 1892 election a rematch of the one four years earlier.
 The tariff revisions of the past four years had made imported goods so expensive that many voters had begun to favor lowering the tariff.
 The Populist Party held its first national convention in July, nominating a presidential ticket led by former Congressman James Weaver of Iowa.
 The convention adopted the Omaha Platform, which called for free silver, the reintroduction of Greenbacks, a graduated income tax, an eight-hour work day, the direct election of senators, and the nationalization of railroads.
 Many traditionally Republican Westerners defected to Weaver, but the party failed to galvanize its supporters in the South, with the exception of North Carolina.
 The effects of the suppression of the Homestead Strike and other strikes split the Republicans, as many Northern laborers defected to the Democratic Party.
 Cleveland's opposition to high tariffs throughout his career benefited his 1892 campaign, and Democrats attacked Republicans as the party of big business.